Skip to main content

 What is the Panoptic liquidity provider (PLP) role?
 How is this different from the option seller?

-The Panoptic liquidity provider (PLP) provides fungible liquidity to the Panoptic pool and receives commission fees in return.
+The Panoptic liquidity provider (PLP) passively provides fungible liquidity to the Panoptic pool and receives commission fees in return.
 This differs from the liquidity provider (LP) who deploys liquidity in a Uniswap V3 pool and receives swap fees in return.
 The option seller borrows liquidity from the PLP to deploy in a Uniswap V3 pool as an LP.
 This act of moving liquidity from the Panoptic pool to the Uniswap pool constitutes selling an option.

 Example A: Alice is a PLP for the ETH-USDC pool on Panoptic.
 She can deposit ETH, USDC, or both ETH & USDC into the pool.
 She receives a share of commission fees in return.